Nickelodeon Movies: 2000s

 On February 11, 2000, the studio released Snow Day, a comedy film starring Chevy Chase, Chris Elliott, Zena Grey, Josh Peck, Mark Webber, Schuyler Fisk, Jade Yorker and Emmanuelle Chriqui.
-This film met negative reviews, yet it grossed $62,464,731 worldwide.
+This film met with negative reviews, yet it grossed $62,464,731 worldwide.
 Nine months later, the studio released Rugrats in Paris: The Movie on November 17, 2000.
-It is the first sequel to The Rugrats Movie, and grossed $76,507,756 at the domestic box-office and $103,291,131 worldwide.
+It was the first sequel to The Rugrats Movie and grossed $76,507,756 at the domestic box-office and $103,291,131 worldwide.
 The film received favorable reviews, becoming the most critically acclaimed Rugrats film to date.

-On December 21, 2001, the studio released its first CGI animated film, Jimmy Neutron: Boy Genius.
-It is based on a series of shorts that aired on Nickelodeon in 1998.
-It became a critical and box-office success, earning $80,936,232 in the United States and $102,992,536 worldwide.
+On December 21, 2001, the studio released its first CGI-animated film, Jimmy Neutron: Boy Genius.
+It was based on a series of shorts that aired on Nickelodeon in 1998.
+It became a critical and box office success, earning $80,936,232 in the United States and $102,992,536 worldwide.
 It stars voice actors Debi Derryberry, Rob Paulsen, Carolyn Lawrence, Jeffrey Garcia, and Candi Milo, and co-starred Martin Short and Patrick Stewart.
-On March 24, 2002, this movie was nominated for the first Academy Award for Best Animated Feature, but lost to Shrek.
-It is the first Nickelodeon film to be nominated for an Academy Award.
-The success of the film spawned this film into a TV series, The Adventures of Jimmy Neutron: Boy Genius, which aired on Nickelodeon from 2002 to 2006.
+On March 24, 2002, Jimmy Neutron was nominated for the first Academy Award for Best Animated Feature, but lost to Shrek.
+It was the first Nickelodeon film to be nominated for an Academy Award.
+The success of the film spawned a TV series, The Adventures of Jimmy Neutron: Boy Genius, which aired on Nickelodeon from 2002 to 2006.

 On March 29, 2002, the studio released Clockstoppers, a sci-fi action film, starring Jesse Bradford, Paula Garcés, and French Stewart.
-This film received negative reviews and was a box office disappointment, only earning $36,989,956 in the United States and $38,793,283 worldwide.

-On June 28, 2002, Nickelodeon Movies released Hey Arnold!: The Movie, starring the series' original cast members and guest starring Paul Sorvino as Scheck, the CEO of a real estate company called Future Tech Industries (FTI).
-The film received negative reviews and grossed $15.2 million.
+This film received mixed-to-negative reviews and failed to recoup its budget in theaters.
+On June 28, Nickelodeon Movies released Hey Arnold!: The Movie, starring the series' original cast members and guest starring Paul Sorvino as Scheck, the CEO of a real estate company called Future Tech Industries.
+The film received negative reviews and grossed a small profit of $15.2 million.
 It was originally going to be a TV film entitled Arnold Saves the Neighborhood, but executives of Paramount Pictures decided to release this film theatrically.
 It was the first animated film from Nickelodeon to get a PG rating.